lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 If the duration is known by both ends, value can be elided on the LPWAN.

-A matching list can be used if some wellknown values are defined.
+A matching list can be used if some well-known values are defined.

 Otherwise these options should be sent as a residue (fixed or variable length).